jh3nd3rs0n/jargyle/README.md

       CHAINING SOCKS5 SETTINGS:

+        chaining.socks5.clientUdpAddressAndPortUnknown=true|false
+            The boolean value to indicate that the client UDP address and port for sending UDP datagrams to the other SOCKS5 server is unknown (default is false)

         chaining.socks5.gssapiauth.mechanismOid=SOCKS5_GSSAPIAUTH_MECHANISM_OID
             The object ID for the GSS-API authentication mechanism to the other SOCKS5 server (default is 1.2.840.113554.1.2.2)